 An overheating engine is never a good thing to have happen.
-If the problem is caught quickly you can save the headache of a major engine repair and possibly having to buy a new car.
+If the problem is caught quickly you can save the headache of a major engine repair.
 Knowing the information from the following guide will enable you to make the right decision when one of the following symptoms presents itself.

 There are many factors that can allow an engine to overheat.
 One of the most popular causes is when the coolant level of the cooling system becomes low.
 If this level is low it will cause the heat that is inside of the engine to remain while creating steam as the temperature rises.
 The most common cause of the coolant to be low is a leak somewhere in the system or the engine.
 A mechanical failure such as a thermostat sticking closed will block the flow of coolant into the radiator which will also cause an overheating problem.
 Additional mechanical failures can include a cooling fan not coming on and a blown head gasket.
 If an engine is run while overheating it causes the pistons to expand and seize in the cylinder bore while cracking the engine block and cylinder heads.